SteamsDev/CnCNet-DailyBattles/README.md

 # CnCNet-DailyBattles
-The DailyBattles expansion for the CnCNet Client is a client in itself that allows the user to set up a one-per-day battle system for Skirmish mode.
-Currently a console application.
+CnCNet/DailyBattles is an unoffocial extension to the CnCNet5 Client made by Rampastring.
+Its purpose is to emulate a system where a player can play one unique battle per day on their favorite CnC game.
+It current only supports DTA, but others will be supported in the near future.

 This project is currently in a very early stage of development.
 Any commitments that can be made to the project is greatly appreciated.